 - 2. Comment out the forceload: drv/vxdmp line. - 3.
 Save and close the /etc/system file.

-VERITAS Volume Manager 3.2 or later: For VERITAS Volume Manager 3.2 or later, you must disable DMP for FAStT storage servers only.

-Use option 17 and then option 5 of the submenu of the vxdiskadm utility to disable DMP for FAStT storage servers.
+For VERITAS Volume Manager 3.2 and later, you must disable DMP for FAStT storage servers only.
+You do this using option 17 and then option 5 of the submenu of the vxdiskadm utility.
 Other devices can use DMP.